Stratospheerius: History

 Deninzon was born in St. Petersburg, Russia but grew up in Cleveland, Ohio and studied classical and jazz violin at Indiana University.
-Before relocating to the New York City area in 1998, he recorded a jazz fusion cd Electric/Blue, playing primarily on a 6-string Jensen electric violin.
+Before relocating to the New York City area in 1998, he recorded jazz fusion CD Electric/Blue, playing primarily on a 6-string Jensen electric violin.
 While freelancing in the New York City area, Deninzon was also studying at the Manhattan School of Music and teaching at the New School.
 While at the New School, he met and began collaborating with guitarist Alex Skolnick, who was studying jazz guitar there at the time.
-Their band eventually became known as Stratospheerius, and they toured, recorded and released The Adventures of Stratospheerius album in 2001-2002.
+Their band eventually became known as Stratospheerius, and they toured, recorded and released The Adventures of Stratospheerius album in 2001–2002.

 The band consisted of Deninzon on violin, Skolnick on guitar, Rufus Philpot on bass, Scott Chasolen on keyboards, Grisha Alexiev on drums with DJ Big Wiz on the turntables.
 The 12-track album consisted mostly of originals written by Deninzon as well as covers of Vince Guaraldi, Stevie Wonder, and Wayne Shorter.
 The band’s live shows became known for their extended jams, musical improvisation and their violin/guitar interplay, often invoking comparisons to bands like Dave Matthews Band and Bela Fleck.

-On the strength and popularity of their live shows, the band released a live album, Live Wires in 2004.
+On the strength and popularity of their live shows, the band released a live album, Live Wires, in 2004.
 That same year they also won an Independent Music Award for Best Jam Song for their song "What's That Thing".
 By this point the band’s personnel had started evolving.
 The band jettisoned keyboards and turntables from their sound, with Jake Ezra taking over for Skolnick on guitar and Ron Baron joining on bass.
-Drummer Lucianna Padmore was brought into the group by Skolnick and Baron, who knew her as a student at the New School where she was studying jazz.
-Live Wires included many of the songs from their first album as well as Deninzon’s debut Electric/Blue and featured their current lineup plus two songs that included Skolnick.
+Drummer Lucianna Padmore was brought into the group by Skolnick and Baron, who knew her as a student at the New School, where she was studying jazz.
+Live Wires included many of the songs from their first album as well as Deninzon’s debut, Electric/Blue, and featured their current lineup plus two songs that included Skolnick.

 The personnel changed once again with bassist Bob Bowen and guitarist Mack Price joining Deninzon and Padmore, with Deninzon switching to a 7-string electric violin built by Mark Wood.
 This lineup released a live DVD Fiddle Trip Funk Live! in 2006 and a studio album, Headspace, in 2007.
 Headspace saw a bit of a direction change for the band, as the funk and jazz styles were combined with more melodic and progressive rock.